fpvandoorn/Dagstuhl-tables/README.md

 1280 4679 35
 045 1267 389
 ```

+#### `T(11,4) ≥ 5`

+* Suppose there is a solution in 4 days.
+* The only configurations which are not dominated are `(4,4,3)` and `(3,3,3,2)`.
+The first adds at most 15 connections, the second at most 10.
+* Therefore, on at least 3 days we need a (4,4,3) configuration.
+WLOG day 1 is distributed `1234 5678 ABC`.
+* For the other days any table of size 4 has 1 pair in common with day 1, so adds at most 5 new connections.
+Therefore, at lost 13 new connections can be added during each day.
+* This means we cannot get 55 connections, therefore we get a contradiction.

 ## Questions
 * For every `n` and `k` is there an optimal `(n,k)`-solution in which, during every meal, at most one table is not completely occupied?